Tag Archives: Keith Page

 The second half of the issue has a full colour Joe Alien story split up into little two-page pieces just like The Games.
 While David Robinson‘s story isn’t technically a reused one, it does set itself neatly into the serial from the fortnightly, seeing as how Joe and his team were captured by the alien plant life on more than one occasion.
 Basically, they get captured again, Joe’s brain becomes disconnected again, then they escape again.
 But I find it strangely enjoyable.

-I think because it’s more honest about the fact it’s not a new story, that it’s an additional chapter to Joe’s main strip.
+I think I enjoy it more because it’s honest about the fact it’s not a new story, that it’s an additional chapter to Joe’s main strip.
 This approach is much preferred over the other strips so far.
 It also shows a lighter side to the character.
 He quips and shows proper affection towards the men he’s been fighting alongside.
 We also see how he eats through the vines when he’s lost his brain pack, making us wonder if there’s still some form of intelligence in there, only for us to realise he was just hungry in his crazed state!

 Instead of regular Joe artist Ron Smith we have instead Keith Page and, while I do like his very alien main character, I miss Ron’s sharp lines and exaggerated action.
 José Ortiz returns for Kitten Magee though, his scratchy visuals once again the perfect fit for the jungle-based action written by James Tomlinson.
 This time our heroic female team are entering an area apparently guarded by the terrifying Ikarzeytak.
 But searching for a new home for the human race is more important than local legends, especially when it’s apparently already long dead.

 In Kitten’s regular story she and her teammates would come up against a never ending array of imaginative alien creatures, each one displaying some kind of innovative ability that they’d have to outthink on the fly in order to survive.
-From monsters with heads for hands, to gigantic leviathans with multi-headed pet dogs or beasts with see-through stomachs.
-The Kitten Magee strip also had strong ongoing stories and mysterious character arcs, however a big part of the fun was seeing what kind of monster would be thought up next!
+From monsters with heads for hands, to gigantic leviathans with multi-headed pet dogs and beasts with see-through stomachs.
+The Kitten Magee strip also had strong ongoing stories and mysterious character arcs, however a big part of the fun was seeing what kind of monster would be thought up next.

 I never expected a one-off strip in the special to advance any of the ongoing arcs but the Kitten Magee story certainly doesn’t disappoint with its always enjoyable characters and the next in its long line of original beasties to fight.
 In this case that skeleton was indeed the Ikarzeytak, which can regenerate from nothing but rainwater much to the surprise, and then horror, of the team.
 It’s ludicrous.
 But it’s ludicrous fun!
 That’s what Wildcat was all about and so the Winter Special ends on a high.

 The Winter Special feels very much like a publication of two halves.
 Perhaps I’d overhyped it for myself in the intervening months, but there’s a disappointing amount of reprint material or reused story ideas, however even in those the art is superb and the remaining stories are all as excellent as we’ve come to expect.
-It feels like a premium comic in my hands and I think giving Wildcat this glossy treatment for its final ever edition was a great idea; the original was a lot bigger and brighter than its contemporaries after all.
+It feels like a premium comic in my hands and I think giving Wildcat this glossy treatment for its final edition was a great idea; the fortnightly was a lot bigger and brighter than its contemporaries after all.

 SUPER NATURALS ADVENTURE BOOK: ALL iN THE NAME

 Originally due on the blog at the beginning of February, like the Ring Raiders Special this had been loaned to a friend who I don’t get to see too often and I’ve just gotten it back.
 So here we are, rounding off the Super Naturals read through at last.
-The Adventure Book went on sale alongside #8 (the penultimate issue) and while it was a strange time of year for a special, it was probably originally aimed at all those potential new Christmas toy owners.
+The Adventure Book went on sale alongside #8 (the penultimate issue) and while it was a strange time of year for a special, it was probably originally aimed at all those potential new festive toy owners.

 While reference is made to the comic it’s usually in a past tense, looking back at previous issues and stories.
 There’s no mention of it being on sale or placing an order in newsagents, even the page of readers’ drawings doesn’t include the address to send more in.
-Sadly, while the original idea may have been to lure new readers in, it appears the writing was already on the wall by the time this went to the printers.
+Sadly, while the original idea may have been to lure new readers in it appears the writing was already on the wall by the time this went to the printers.
 But let’s concentrate on the fact we have an extra edition to enjoy.

 It certainly feels special as soon as you pick it up.
-It’s a chunky 68-page book with high quality internal pages and a thin card, very glossy cover with gorgeous painted Ian Kennedy art.
-Excuse the marks on mine, tracking this down was difficult (I didn’t know it existed until a few years ago) and I even had to hang it outside to get rid of the wet grass smell it had.
-It must’ve been stored in a garden shed!
+It’s a chunky 68-page book with high quality internal pages and a very glossy card cover with new, gorgeous painted Ian Kennedy art.
+Excuse the marks on mine, tracking this down was difficult (I didn’t know it existed until a few years ago) and I even had to hang it outside to get rid of the wet grass smell it had for whatever reason.
+It must’ve been stored in a garden shed by the eBay seller.
 It’s all good now though so I can read it without gagging.

-There’s nothing from The Doll unfortunately, but there is one particularly superb feature
+There’s nothing from The Doll unfortunately but there is one particularly superb feature

 That’s a very full contents list but when you go through the actual book it’s not as packed as it initially seems.
 There’s only one original Super Naturals strip with the main characters, although there are two new Ghostlings tales and a text story.
-There’s a lot of reprint though, like the cover and strip from the preview issue, the masks given away previously (printed as basic images now, not masks), a Scream strip, the free card from #1 is reprinted and some of the toy photographs are reused too.
+There’s a lot of reprint though, like the preview issue’s cover, strip and free card, the masks given away previously (printed as basic images now, not masks), a Scream strip and some of the toy photographs are reused too.

 There are some new photos though, as well as a disappointing quiz which amounts to nothing more than drawings of the characters and asking readers to identify them, some new illustrations from readers as mentioned and one particularly superb feature which I’ll get to in a bit.
 No, there’s nothing from The Doll unfortunately, the terrifying dummy being contained within the fortnightly only, but let’s take a look at the new stories beginning with Destruction Run.

 Skull, Burnheart, Snakebite and Weird Wolf break through into our world in the middle of a shopping mall.
 An earthquake has struck the west coast of America and an aid train is speeding its way there filled with vital medicines and personnel.
-The comic established the characters never knew where they’d end up but this contradicts that; Skull has a pre-formed plan to destroy the track ahead of the train with the Bat Bopper, causing a devastating crash to kill everyone on board and stop the supplies reaching those in need.
+The comic established the characters never knew where they’d end up but this contradicts that; Skull has a pre-formed plan to destroy the track ahead of the train with the Bat Bopper, causing a devastating crash to kill everyone on board and stop the supplies reaching those in need, leading to more deaths.

 The artwork is more simplistic than we were used to in the fortnightly, in fact Geoff Campion (Lion, Valiant, Battle Picture Weekly) definitely doesn’t bring the level of detail fans of his would be used to.
 I loved his work in Ring Raiders but here it feels rushed.
-I do like his background colouring when our characters are in Ghostworld though, his version is a psychedelic nether region that would’ve been impossible in the comic’s black and white strips.
+I do like his background colouring when our characters are in Ghostworld though.
+His version is a psychedelic nether region that would’ve been impossible in the comic’s black and white strips.

 The story is a basic one, which is understandable as it’s really for new readers and doesn’t have the luxury of being multipart, with only a limited amount of pages to get a satisfying conclusion.
 The evil doers destroy the bridge as the train rumbles across it then somehow Eagle Eye’s ‘Powers of Truth’ create lightning bolts, his electrical charges holding the collapsing iron girders together just long enough.
-It makes no sense and contradicts Eagle Eye’s powers from the fortnightly, but I’m positive young readers would’ve enjoyed it.
+It makes no sense and contradicts Eagle Eye’s powers from the fortnightly so not a great start.

-After several pages of toy photographs lifted directly from the comic and the aforementioned reprint of the preview issue (which ended on a cliffhanger, surely frustrating for new readers) we come to the first thing in this special edition that truly excited me as a fan, a look at artist Sandy James’ original concept drawings which he created when the comic was being developed.
+After several pages of toy photographs lifted directly from the comic and the aforementioned reprint of the preview issue (which ended on a cliffhanger, surely frustrating for new readers) we come to the first thing in this special edition that truly excited me as a fan.
+It’s a look at artist Sandy James’ original concept drawings which he created when the comic was being developed.

 A brief introduction explains to the readers how Tonka would’ve supplied basic details about the characters and it was up to Sandy to take the toys and turn them into proper comics characters that other artists could work with.
-While Sandy never illustrated any of the strips in the comic he did produce some of the fun covers and his artwork made up the free character introduction card reprinted here.
+While Sandy never illustrated any of the strips in the comic he did produce some of the fun covers and his artwork made up the preview’s character introduction card, reprinted here.

 Sandy’s ability to bring those plastic action figures (whose faces were only ever shown in holographic form) to life on the page is pretty incredible.
 Editor Barrie Tomlinson’s Wildcat comic would do something similar in its Holiday Special, although there artist Ian Kennedy was creating all original characters, not working from tiny toys.
 I loved Sandy’s bold, colourful work in Ring Raiders where he also brought toys to life in incredible fashion.
 It’s such a shame he never got to draw a strip for the Super Naturals.

-Given his fascination with football and the fact he also edited Roy of the Rovers, Tiger, Hot-Shot etc., it’s pretty clear our text story set inside Wembley Stadium was written by Barrie Tomlinson.
+Given his fascination with football and the fact he also edited Roy of the Rovers, Tiger, Hot-Shot etc, it’s pretty clear our text story set inside Wembley Stadium was written by editor Barrie Tomlinson.
 Teenager Davey Johnson and his school team are on their way to a match when the windows of their bus suddenly cave in!
-This is a particular aspect of Super Naturals I liked, the fact any piece of glass could end up suddenly becoming a gateway from Ghostworld, with terrifying skeletal monsters, witches and snakes piling out.
+This is a particular aspect of Super Naturals I liked, the fact any piece of glass could end up suddenly becoming a gateway from Ghostworld with terrifying skeletal monsters, witches and snakes piling out.

 The story conjures up a pretty terrifying image of the windows of a school bus caving in around a load of children, then trapping them inside amongst the shards of glass with the evil Super Naturals.
 Skull’s plan this time is to destroy the stadium while it’s filled with 75,000 spectators, killing as many as possible and spreading fear through those that survive.
 What stands out in the story is how we humans know of the existence of the Super Naturals, even who’s who!

-While it was only a matter of time until this happened it does seem very quick, the fortnightly was still building their mythology and they were scarier when humans didn’t know what they were.
+While it was only a matter of time until this happened it does seem very quick.
+The fortnightly was still building their mythology and they were scarier when humans didn’t know what they were.
 It also contradicts the strips in this very book where police opened fire on the good guys because they didn’t know there were two sides.
 But that’s just me quibbling.
-The story is well written and reminds me of the ‘Story So Far’ stories at the beginning of each Transformers Annual which placed a young person into the fantastical world of the characters, painting a picture from the viewpoint of the readers themselves.
+The story is well written and reminds me of the ‘Story So Far’ tales at the beginning of some Transformers Annuals which placed a young person into the fantastical world of the characters, painting a picture from the viewpoint of the readers themselves.

 Particularly good here are the moments when Barrie takes his time to describe the abilities of the Super Naturals as they attack.
 Here’s a good example, as evil Ghostling Rags is hit by lightning from Viking Thunder Bolt‘s hammer: “Changing from Egyptian Pharaoh to wrapped Mummy, Rags gave a scream of pain and lurched forward, his dirty bandages flicking this way and that, every length of cloth eager to bind, hold and smother.”
 Wembley War is the best Super Naturals story here.

 There are two Ghostlings stories included, the light-hearted strips in the regular comic that would cut through the children’s horror.
 It’s nice to see Mr Lucky and See-Thru get starring roles for the first time.
 Mr Lucky is pitted against Scary Cat, fulfilling the prophecies of a madman who thinks aliens are due to land on Earth, before it becomes a chase across the city, turning each other into ever more ludicrous creatures or objects via their magical spells.
-Drawn by Keith Page (M.A.S.K., Commando, Thunderbirds The Comic) it’s brilliantly detailed and actually quite funny.
+Drawn by Keith Page (M.A.S.K., Commando, Thunderbirds The Comic) it’s actually quite funny.

 The other strip is drawn by regular Ghostlings artist Anthony Williams and sees the good and evil servants of the Super Naturals arrive during the Great Fire of London.
 The evil Ghostlings wish to use it to their advantage and it’s up to Spooks and See-Thru to head them off, all the while being careful not to help the humans too much or else they could affect history.
 Samuel Pepys even pops ups.
 It’s fun and interesting in equal measure and as the last strip with the licenced characters it rounds things off nicely.

-“He hides the body in the box alongside the puppets and simply goes to bed.”
+He hides the body in the box alongside the puppets and simply goes to bed

 The regular comic’s anthology series The Scary Cat Challenge, in which readers’ ideas were turned into full comic strips didn’t exactly hold back on the horror.
-For a kid’s comic it wasn’t afraid to kill off characters in some rather shocking ways, children included, for example in #6 which had the best of the series.
+For a kid’s comic it wasn’t afraid to kill off characters in some rather shocking ways, children included, for example in #6 which had the best entry of the series.
 Unfortunately we don’t get a reader idea here, instead it’s a Scream reprint from #7 of that legendary but equally short-lived comic of Barrie’s.

 Freddie Fresco hates his job as a Punch and Judy performer, often cursing the puppets, kicking them into their box at the end of each day.
 But one night his manager tells him the show is over, the crowds have dwindled and he’ll no longer pay Freddie to perform.
 Already on edge with frustration and anger at his everyday existence this news pushes Freddie over the edge and he wallops Sam with a plank of wood, meaning to wound and scare him into changing his mind.
-But he kills him instead.
+Instead, he kills him.

 He hides the body in the box alongside the puppets and simply goes to bed.
 He’s taken care of his problem and will dispose of the body the next day.
 It’s not like he has anybody in his life that could question it.
-But in the middle of the night he suddenly awakes to find his puppets have attached themselves to his hands and they threaten him, telling him they’ll turn him in for murder unless he takes them back to the booth on the beach.
+But in the middle of the night he suddenly awakes to find his puppets have attached themselves to his hands and they threaten him, telling him they’ll turn him in for murder unless he takes them back to the booth on the beach so they can continue entertaining the children.

-He tries to remove them but they beat him again and again with the hard wooden clubs es used on them for so long.
+He tries to remove them but they beat him again and again with the hard wooden clubs he used on them for so long.
 Eventually he gives in and on the final page we see how the show goes on, day after day, week after week.
-At the end of the season Freddie doesn’t pack up and leave and when the council arrive to remove his sideshow for him they make a startling discovery.
+At the end of the season Freddie doesn’t pack up and leave and when the council arrive to forcibly remove his sideshow they make a startling discovery.

-The story is a great fit for the book, being based around small toys.
-It’s written by James Tomlinson (credited as James Nicholas), Barrie’s son whose work I enjoyed so much in Ring Raiders the year after Super Naturals that I had a lengthy chat with him about his work on that comic, which you can read here.
+The story is a great fit for the book, what with it being based around small toys.
+It’s written by James Tomlinson (credited as James Nicholas), Barrie’s son whose work I enjoyed so much in Ring Raiders the year after Super Naturals.
 The artist was Brendan McCarthy whose comics work includes 2000AD, DC’s Solo and Crisis.
 But it’s Brendan’s TV and film work which really astounds, as he went on to work as a designer on ReBoot and the original Teenage Mutant Ninja Turtles live-action movie (both childhood faves) and was co-writer on Mad Max: Fury Road.

 To finish off I’d just like to show you a couple of the toy pages which I think show the quality of the range.
-One hologram I’ve wanted to see since I started this read through is the inside of the Tomb of Doom but unfortunately every photo so far has had the doors closed.
-In the first part of The Legend of the Super Naturals back in the preview issue (and reprinted here) we saw a spooky staircase leading into Ghostworld.
+One hologram I’ve wanted to see since I started this read through is the inside of the Tomb of Doom but unfortunately every photo so far has had its doors closed.
+In the first part of The Legend of the Super Naturals back in the preview issue (and reprinted here) we saw a spooky staircase leading into Ghostworld drawn in the strip.
 It was all very atmospheric but what did the toy it was based on look like?

 While photographs will never convey the full 3D nature of holograms it’s clear from this just how intricate the original models used to create them must’ve been.
 I’d love to see photos of the creation process.
 The holograms in each character model were just as good and the second spread above shows the tomb alongside more from the series.
-It’s just a shame the Bat Bopper is missing its superb vampiric hologram on its front for whatever reason!
+It’s just a shame the Bat Bopper is missing its superb vampiric hologram sticker on its front for some reason.

-The Punch and Judy Horror Show ended up being a real highlight here, which when you consider it was made for another comic doesn’t seem to bode well for the review, but I think overall the Adventure Book would’ve done a good job introducing new toy owners to the Super Naturals comic (even if it didn’t do so in the end, the next issue on sale was the last!).
-It doesn’t feel like the surprising children’s horror comic, but then again the clue is in the name ‘Adventure Book’ I guess.
+The Punch and Judy Horror Show ended up being a real highlight here, which when you consider it was made for another comic doesn’t seem to bode well for the review, but I think overall the Adventure Book would’ve done a good job introducing new toy owners to the Super Naturals comic.
+But then again, if the toys and thus the comic had been a success this would’ve been all new content.
+It doesn’t feel like the surprising children’s horror comic we’ve come to know on the blog, but then again the clue is in the name ‘Adventure Book’ I guess.
 It’s still an interesting addition to the series even if it doesn’t live up to what came before.

 WiLDCAT HOLiDAY SPECiAL: ANOTHER BiTE

 It hasn’t really been that long since the final issue of Wildcat, two months in fact, but it’s great to hold another edition in my hands, especially one I’ve never actually read before.
 I wasn’t aware of it as a child because I hadn’t followed the characters into Eagle when the comics merged.
 There’s a rather lengthier wait after this but I’ll get to that at the end of the review.
-So what we have here is the standard Fleetway Holiday Special format of 48 large, glossy pages full of strips with a prose story and extra features thrown in for good measure.
+So what we have here is the standard Fleetway Holiday Special format of 48 large, glossy pages full of strips, a prose story and extra features thrown in for good measure.

 After a contents page and a recap of the set up from the preview issue Turbo Jones reclaims his position as the lead strip (now drawn by Keith Page) and like all of the stories here it’s a standalone tale and not linked to the ongoing serials that all ended with cliffhangers in the last issue.
 Of course, by now those stories could have concluded or moved on to goodness knows what in the pages of Eagle.
 (That’s something I’ll look into in future posts.)
 Some of these read a little strangely because of this.

 For example, as far as I was concerned Turbo was still languishing on his quest through the Valley of Death, but here we’ve skipped forward to the next chapter in his adventure on the new planet.
-We find him and his robotic friend Robo accidentally stumbling across two aliens out for blood (or whatever runs through their veins… if they have veins).
+We find him and his robotic friend Robo accidentally stumbling across two aliens out for blood (or whatever runs through their veins.
+If they have veins).
 This isn’t a quick summing up of things either, in the end they realise the two creatures have no interest in our heroes, they have literally stumbled upon this fight.
 But of course if they don’t defend themselves they’ll go the same way as the loser.

 Turbo is knocked unconscious by a falling branch and Robo saves the day by knocking coconut-like fruits off the trees onto the heads of the aliens.
 No, really.
 It ends with Turbo disbelieving this tale of heroism and Robo talking directly to the reader, asking them to write in and tell Turbo what happened.
 It’s a fun diversion of an opener but feels very slight in comparison to the fortnightly.
 However, I do love that alien design.
 Moving on now to something somewhat darker stalking the corridors of the Wildcat itself in The Wildcat Complete, brought to life by Jesús Redondo.

 That’s right, we have an actual vampire onboard.
 There’s also plenty of well-judged humour here too so it’s unfortunate we don’t know who wrote the script.
 Here on the first page the casual thoughts of our victim raise a laugh as he catches himself on about the “misty evening” before meeting his end, and later on as another victim is running late in getting home he thinks to himself how he’ll “get it in the neck” from his wife!
-These are the only people we see die (taking the Wildcat Death Toll up to 40) but mention is made to them being only the latest in a series of disappearances.
+These are the only people we see die (taking the Wildcat Death Toll up to 40) but mention is made of them being only the latest in a series of disappearances, so our toll is actually unknown.

 During the day our vampire goes by the name Dr. Joseph Lugosi, obviously a play on the name of renowned actor Bela Legosi who is probably best remembered for playing the title character in the 1931 film Dracula.
 It’s not just his name the story pays homage to either, just take a look at the doctor in this close-up frame.

-There’s a rather dark moment where we see him dispose of a body by taking it to the food recycling plant, which is basically a bunch of retro-futuristic robots munching down on anything thrown into their pit!
+There’s a rather dark moment where we see him dispose of a body by taking it to the food recycling plant, which is basically a bunch of retro-futuristic robots munching down on anything thrown into their pit.
 We get a little internal monologue of how Lugosi applied to be on Wildcat because there’d be no sunlight in space to stop him feeding, and we see him queued up to get on board, everyone else in casual gear, him in his dark cloak, standing out a mile.
 Given his appearance and dress sense, when he thinks his plan is foolproof and no one would ever suspect him it seems ridiculous, but it’s actually all explained in the end.

 When an attack is disturbed mid-feast he has to leave the body behind and as Wildcat Commander Griffin reviews the tapes he sees Lugosi disappear into thin air.
 He ends up tricking Lugosi into believing he’s replacing an ill doctor on an expedition to one of the planet’s moons, but before anyone else boards the shuttle craft it’s launched out of the Wildcat on autopilot.
 The last page of the strip is below and very neatly wraps up the story.

 I really like how Griffin had to research what a vampire is (so far into the future are we, their legends appear to have been lost) and that he simply reacts logically to the problem.
 There’s no disbelief, just a problem to solve and the history tapes give him the answer.
-While I can only show you a little bit here he’s a cool-as-a-cucumber character and one I wished we’d gotten to know properly in the comic.
+While I can only show you a little bit here he’s a cool-as-a-cucumber character and one I wish we’d gotten to know properly in the comic.
 Check out that final caption too, vampires are now extinct!
 Another great anthology story, one that’s made me realise just how much I’m missing them every two weeks.

 Loner gets a good bit of space in the special but unfortunately there’s not a comic strip in sight.
 There’s a two-page spread of pictures taken from the early issues and his initial scraps with, and ultimately friendship with, The Fuzzballs.
 There are also two pin ups, both drawn by David Pugh.
 One is brand new and the other is a reprint of the cover to #7 which was so good it deserved another outing as a mini-poster without the title and issue details.
 To this day it’s probably my favourite piece of art from Wildcat.
 In fact it’s one of my favourite pieces of comic art ever.

-On top of all this we do get a Loner story written by editor Barrie Tomlinson, however it’s told in prose with reprinted images by David taken from the regular comic.
+On top of all this we get a Loner story written by editor Barrie Tomlinson, however it’s told in prose with images of David’s taken from the regular comic.
 At five pages and full of text it’s a meatier read than I expected and actually a whole lot better than the strip we’d been reading for the last handful of issues.
 Falling into a chasm he’s apparently rescued by an alien slug creature who carries him to a large cave full of slugs where he also sees another, two-headed alien.
 They have to fight to the death for the entertainment of the slugs!
+(Are they an unfriendly relation of the Dargonlites from the Joe Alien story?)

 It’s a struggle.
 The two-headed creature is relentless but soon Loner is able to escape by causing chaos in the audience (he throws one of the slugs into the crowd as a distraction).
 Back outside the alien is on Loner’s tail and in what looks like the end of the fight Loner’s gun Babe ends up pressed against the creature’s throat.
-But Loner backs off, trying to communicate he doesn’t want to kill them, he has no beef with him.
+But Loner backs off, trying to communicate he doesn’t want to kill him, he has no beef with him.

 Both heads broke into hideous grins, then it turned and walked away.